LibrariesHacked/schema-librarydata/docs/loans.md

 - Publish an additional file with the new set of loans
 - Update an existing file with the additional loans added as new rows

-### How the data could be used
+### How the data could be used {#usage}

 ---

 #### Locally

-There are various types of dashboards that could be created to monitor loans within an authority.
+There are various types of dashboards that could monitor loans within an authority.

 The following image shows a tool created by Richard Lynch to display Barnet loans data.
 The tool is available at [UK Library Issues](https://0sumrich.github.io/lib-issues/).